-In response to these changes in energy markets, the Agency conducted a stakeholder feedback process in June and July 2022 to assist the Agency in considering what changes could be made to its procurement approach for this draft 2023 Electricity Procurement Plan.
+In response to these changes in energy markets, the Agency conducted a stakeholder feedback process in June and July 2022 to assist the Agency in considering what changes could be made to its procurement approach for the draft 2023 Electricity Procurement Plan.
 The Agency appreciates the feedback provided, including feedback not adopted.
-The IPA proposes to continue the energy procurement schedule and hedging approach utilized in the 2022 Plan for the Agency's 2023 Plan with two changes.
-First, the IPA proposes to increase the hedging percentage target for the summer months in procurements prior to the final spring procurement event in order to reduce the remaining volumes to be procured for the prompt summer months.
-Second, the IPA proposes to increase the amount of capacity hedged for Ameren Illinois from 50% to 75%.
+The IPA proposes to continue the energy procurement schedule and hedging approach utilized in the 2022 Plan for the Agency's 2023 Plan with three changes:

+- First, the IPA proposes to increase the hedging percentage target for the summer months in procurements prior to the final spring procurement event in order to reduce the remaining volumes to be procured for the prompt summer months. - Second, the IPA proposes to change the final procurement hedging targets for ComEd from 100% (106% for July and August) to 75% to recognize the value that Carbon Mitigation Credits ("CMCs") can provide to eligible retail customers in offsetting energy price changes, while not fully exposing eligible retail customers with to certain risks associated with fully relying on CMCs as a hedge outside of the IPA-procured portfolio.